AdobeDocs/workfront.de-DE/help/quicksilver/review-and-approve-work/document-reviews-and-approvals/doc-approvals-and-proofing.md

 ## Erstellen Sie nach Bedarf eine neue Version

-Wenn Sie eine weitere Überprüfungs- und Genehmigungsrunde benötigen, können Sie eine neue Korrekturabzugsversion erstellen.  <!-- and add the previous participants, new participants, or a mix of both. --> Informationen zu früheren Versionen und Teilnehmern finden Sie in der Dokumentzusammenfassung.
+If you need another round of review and approval, you can create a new proof version.  <!-- and add the previous participants, new participants, or a mix of both. --> Informationen zu früheren Versionen und Teilnehmern finden Sie in der Dokumentzusammenfassung.

-Hinzufügen einer neuen Version:
+To add a new version:

-1. Ziehen Sie die neue Datei per Drag-and-Drop auf das vorherige Dokument in Workfront.
+1. Drag and drop the new file on top of the previous document in Workfront.
 Dadurch wird automatisch eine neue Version erstellt.

 1. Nachdem das Dokument hochgeladen wurde, wählen Sie das Dokument aus und klicken Sie auf **Korrekturabzug erstellen** > **Einfacher Korrekturabzug**.